The Page Layout Stage allows build ready plans to be laid out before printing. You are given a drawing area that matches your chosen paper size.

 The 2D Drawing Options box will come up and display a list of your markup categories.
 You select the Categories you would like to appear and can change other properties of the object.

-If the box displays a Red X, everything on that layer will be hidden.
-Press the Ok button when done.
+- If the box displays a Red X, everything on that layer will be hidden.

-Show Scale Legend: When checked, the Scale for the 2D View will be displayed in the bottom right.
+- Show Scale Ratio: When checked, the Scale for the 2D View will be displayed in the bottom right.
 Use the Font controls to the adjust the appearance of the Scale.

 Editing the Legends